zefoy/ngx-fabric-wrapper/README.md

 renderOnAddRemove            // Render automatically on objects add / removal.
 ```

-For more detailed documentation with all the supported config options see [Fabric documentation](http://fabricjs.com/docs/).
+For more detailed documentation with all the supported config options see the Fabric documentation.

 ##### Available control / helper functions (provided by the directive):